GVR Report cover Electric Vehicle Charging Infrastructure Market Size, Share & Trends Report

 Charger Type Insights

-The fast charger segment led the market and accounted for more than 72.0% share of the global revenue in 2022.
-The segment is also anticipated to grow at highest CAGR during the forecast period.
-The growth is attributed to the increasing initiatives by various governments for accelerating the deployment of public fast-charging infrastructure.
-Most of the organizations have deployed Level 3 DC fast chargers or Level 2 AC charging stations that can fully charge an electric vehicle within 30 minutes to 4 hours.
+The fast charger segment led the market and accounted for 72.8% of the global revenue in 2024.
+This segment is also anticipated to grow at the highest CAGR during the forecast period.
+This growth is attributed to the increasing initiatives by various governments to accelerate the deployment of public fast-charging infrastructure.
+Most organizations have deployed Level 3 DC fast chargers or Level 2 AC charging stations that can fully charge an electric vehicle between 30 minutes and 4 hours.

-Besides, automotive manufacturers are emphasizing the installation of electric vehicle charging stations for their employees as part of the efforts to raise awareness about their electric cars.
-For instance, the installation of 100 Level 2 electric vehicle charging stations at the parking lots of General Motors Company’s Detroit facility has led to an increase in demand for the company’s Chevrolet Volts electric cars from the employees.
+Besides, automotive manufacturers are emphasizing the installation of electric vehicle charging stations for their employees as part of the efforts to increase awareness about their electric cars and public electric car charging stations.
+For instance, installing 100 Level 2 electric vehicle charging stations at the parking lots of General Motors Company’s Detroit facility has increased employee demand for the company’s Chevrolet Volt cars.

-The slow charger segment is expected to register significant growth during the forecast period.
-The slow chargers are mostly adopted by the residential applications which are used for overnight charging.
-Moreover, most of the electric vehicles manufacturers such as Volkswagen Group, BMW of America, and General Motors provide slow chargers along with the purchase of electric vehicles, which is further driving the segment growth.
-For instance, General Motors provides a slow charger with the purchase of its electric car model.
+Demand for slow chargers is expected to grow significantly during the forecast period.
+Slow chargers are most commonly adopted by residential applications and are used for overnight charging.
+Furthermore, most electric vehicle manufacturers, such as BMW, General Motors, and Volkswagen Group, offer slow chargers along with the purchase of electric vehicles, further fueling segment growth.
+For instance, General Motors provides a slow charger when purchasing its electric car model.

 Connector Insights

-The others segment dominated the market and accounted for more than 65.0% share of the global revenue in 2022.
-The others segment includes connectors such as GB/T, Mennekes, J1772, and others.
+The others segment accounted for the largest market revenue share in 2024.
+This segment includes connectors such as GB/T, Mennekes, J1772, and others.
 The dominance of this segment can be attributed to the high adoption of GB/T connectors in China.
-The official EV plug standard in China is GB/T connector, which is used by all the EV chargers.
-Highest sales of electric vehicles followed by largest number of EV charging infrastructure in China is anticipated to fuel the segment growth.
-According to Grandview Research analysis, in 2022, there were 7,082,307 EV chargers in China.
+The official EV plug standard in China is the GB/T connector, which all the EV chargers use.
+High sales of EVs, followed by the strong presence of EV charging infrastructure in China, are anticipated to fuel segment growth.
+According to Grand View Research analysis, in 2022, there were 7,082,307 EV chargers in China.

-The CCS segment is expected to expand at the highest CAGR during the forecast period owing to increased preference by major automobile manufactures on the adoption of CCS connectors in their electric vehicles.
+The CCS connector is expected to register the fastest CAGR during the forecast period, owing to increased preference by major automobile manufacturers for adopting CCS connectors in their electric vehicles.
 For instance, in July 2019, Tesla announced the introduction of a CCS connector to support Model 3, with expected future compatibility with Model S and Model X in Europe.

-Furthermore, CCS connectors are available in two types, usually denoted as CCS Type1, and CCS Type 2.
-CCS Type 1 connectors are extensively utilized in the U.S. while CCS Type 2 are utilized in Europe.
-Moreover, the support from major auto manufacturers and OEMs, including Daimler AG, Ford Motor Company, General Motor Company, and Volkswagen Group, is expected to drive the demand for the CCS segment during the forecast period.
+Furthermore, CCS connectors are available in two types, usually denoted as CCS Type 1 and CCS Type 2.
+CCS Type 1 connectors are extensively utilized in the U.S., while CCS Type 2 connectors are utilized in Europe.
+Moreover, support from major auto manufacturers and OEMs, including Daimler AG, Ford Motor Company, General Motor Company, and Volkswagen Group, is expected to drive the demand for the CCS segment during the forecast period.

-The level 2 segment dominated the market and accounted for more than 52.0% share of the global revenue in 2022.
-Level 2 charging is in the range of 208 volts to 240 volts, and it is suitable for locations such as houses, workplaces, and public charging stations.
-Since level 2 charging infrastructure is easy to install it is the most commonly used level of charging for electric vehicles as of 2022.
-Level 2 charging can replenish between 12 to 80 miles of range per hour, depending on the vehicle’s maximum charge rate and power output of the level 2 charger.
-Due to this charging time and convenience of installation, level 2 chargers are mostly seen installed in urban areas, which is where EVs are currently the most popular.
-Level 2 chargers are able to charge electric vehicles up to 10 times quicker than level 1 charging, contributing to the dominating share of the segment in 2022.
+Level 2 led the market with the largest revenue market share in 2024.
+This charging ranges from 208 volts to 240 volts, and is suitable for locations such as houses, workplaces, and public charging stations.
+Since level 2 charging infrastructure is easy to install, it is the most commonly used charging level for electric vehicles as of 2022.
+Level 2 charging can add anywhere from 12 to 80 miles of range per hour, depending upon the vehicle's maximum charge rate and the power output of the level 2 charger.
+Due to this charging time and installation convenience, level 2 chargers are mostly seen installed in urban areas, where EVs are currently the most popular.
+Level 2 chargers can charge electric vehicles up to 10 times quicker than level 1 charging, contributing to the dominating share of this segment in 2024.

-The level 3 segment is expected to expand at the highest CAGR during the forecast period owing to its fast-charging abilities.
-Level 3 chargers are the fastest type of charging available, and they can charge electric vehicles at a rate of 3 to 20 miles per minute, using direct current.
-The voltage used by level 3 chargers is higher than level 1 and level 2, which is why is not seen installed at residential places as of now.
-However, as the number of electric vehicle users grows, companies and public spaces will implement charging infrastructure, which is quick and convenient, in order to fulfill the large demand.
-This in turn, is expected to drive the growth of the level 3 charging level segment during the forecast period.
+Level 3 charging is expected to register the fastest CAGR during the forecast period, owing to its fast-charging abilities.
+Level 3 chargers, the quickest charging option, can charge electric vehicles at a rate ranging from 3 to 20 miles per minute by using direct current.
+The voltage used by level 3 chargers is higher than that of level 1 and level 2, which is why it is not seen installed at residential places as of now.
+However, as EV users grow, companies and public spaces will implement such charging infrastructure to fulfill the large demand.
+This, in turn, is expected to drive the segment’s growth during the forecast period.

 Connectivity Insights

-The non-connected charging stations segment dominated the market and accounted for over 82.0% share of the global revenue in 2022.
+The non-connected charging stations segment accounted for the largest market revenue share in 2024.
 Non-connected charging solutions are also known as non-networked or standalone charging solutions.
 Non-connected charging solutions offer users safe and secure charging without the hassle of recurring fees of a charging network.
-Non-connected charging solutions mimic the experience of the traditional fuel pump, and allows consumers to pay for the charging facilities peruse.
+Non-connected charging solutions mimic the experience of the traditional fuel pump and allow consumers to pay for charging facilities per use.

 Application Insights

-The commercial segment accounted for over 50.0% share of the market in 2022.
-The segment is further divided into destination charging stations, highway charging stations, bus charging stations, fleet charging stations, and other charging stations.
-The dominant share of the segment is owing to the initiatives and allocation of funding by the governments and automobile manufacture for expanding public EVCI.
-Furthermore, the development of supporting infrastructure at public places is EV charging infrastructure necessary as overnight charging or charging at homes would not be sufficient for long distance travel.
+Based on application, commercial is anticipated to hold the largest market share in 2024.
+The segment is further divided into fleet charging stations, destination charging stations, bus charging stations, highway charging stations, and other charging stations.
+This segment's dominant share is due to initiatives and funding allocations by governments and automobile manufacturers to expand public EVCI.
+In addition, establishing supporting infrastructure at public locations for EV charging is essential because relying solely on overnight or home charging wouldn't be adequate for long-distance travel.

 Regional Insights

-The Asia Pacific segment dominated the market and accounted for more than a 67.0% share of the global revenue in 2022.
-Countries such as China, Japan, and South Korea are the hub of electric vehicle are heavily investing in the development of charging infrastructure.
-For instance, in January 2022, the Chinese Government announced its intention to invest in the deployment of EV infrastructure to accomplish its target of supporting 20 million EVs, on-road, by 2025.
+Asia Pacific dominated the market and accounted for a 67.4% share in 2024.
+Countries such as China, Japan, and South Korea, known as hubs of electric vehicles, are heavily investing in developing charging infrastructure.
+For instance, in January 2022, the Chinese Government announced its intention to invest in deploying EV infrastructure to achieve its target of supporting 20 million EVs on the road by 2025.

-Various European countries have set ambitious targets for curbing carbon emission and electric car stock commitments by 2020.
-For instance, in July 2018, the U.K. government passed the Automated and Electric Vehicles (AEV) Act.
+The electric vehicle charging infrastructure market in Europe is anticipated to witness significant growth.
+Several European countries have set ambitious goals for reducing carbon emissions and electric car stock commitments by 2020.
+For instance, in July 2018, the UK government passed the Automated and Electric Vehicles (AEV) Act.
 It provides the government with new powers to ensure the rapid development of EVCI on motorways and fuel stations.
-Other European countries, such as France, the U.K, Germany, and Belgium, are also focusing on developing the electric vehicle charging and support infrastructure to enable interoperability across different electric vehicles throughout the region.
+Other European countries, such as France, the UK, Germany, and Belgium, also focus on developing electric vehicle charging and support infrastructure to enable interoperability across different EVs throughout the region, contributing to market growth.

 • ChargePoint, Inc.